lalitkumarjangid/my-finance-hub/README.md

 npm start

 ```
-The application should be accessible at http://localhost:3000/.
+The application's backend should be accessible at http://localhost:3000/.
+The application's frontend should be accessible at http://localhost:5173/.

 ### Contributing
 If you'd like to contribute, please follow our contribution guidelines.